pietervincken/renovate-tekton-argo-talk/README.md

 export subscription="xxxx1234-1234-1234-1234-xxxxxx123456" #changeme to your own subscription export tenant="" # add your tenant id here.
-Required for setting up rights to k8s export ARM_TENANT_ID=$tenant # needed in both formats export token="ghp_xxx" # GitHub PAT token.
-Only needed for renovate Github API rate limiting.
-Only needs a token, no rights required. export githubmail="xxx" # public email of github account. (github email, not private email).
-Used for SSH key generation
+Required for setting up rights to k8s export ARM_TENANT_ID=$tenant # needed in both formats export githubpat="ghp_xxx" # GitHub PAT token.
+Needs write access to read and update your github repos. export githubmail="xxx" # public email of github account. (github email, not private email).
+Used for SSH key generation export githubtrigger="xxx" # Token used to validate push webhooks from Github.
 ```